andylitalo/g-adsa/README.md

 gravimetry-axisymmetric drop-shape analysis (G-ADSA) in the Di Maio Lab of the University of Naples by Andy Ylitalo during the summer of 2019.

-To use, install Python 3 (tested with v`3.6.X`) and Jupyter Notebook, install required dependencies, download the repo, and run the Jupyter notebooks to compute  the desired properties and plots thereof.
+To use, install Python 3 (tested with v`3.6.X`) and Jupyter Notebook, install required dependencies listed in `requirements.txt`, download the repo, and run the Jupyter notebooks in the `notebooks` directory to compute the desired properties and make plots thereof.

 ## Folder Structure